Javingka/notas/notes_HFDA.md

 p42
   Always use the method of comparison.
-    One of the most fundamental principes of analysis and statistics is the 'method of comparision', wich state that data is interesting only in comparision of other data.
+    One of the most fundamental principes of analysis and statistics is the 'method of comparison', wich state that data is interesting only in comparision of other data.
-####** Observational study ** A stydy where the people being described decide on their own wich groups they belong.
+    **Observational study** A study where the people being described decide on their own which groups they belong.

 p43
   Comparisions are the key for observational data